 How to Apply to a Post-Secondary School

-Each school has its own admission process and deadlines.
+Each school has its admission process and deadlines.
 For example, some schools run on a three-semester basis and accept students at the beginning of each semester.
 However, other schools may follow a yearly schedule with application deadlines in early spring.

 You can contact the admissions department and visit school websites to find out what programs they offer.

-Each school will also have its own criteria to recognize international academic qualifications.
+Each school will also have criteria to recognize international academic qualifications.
 They may also require your academic credentials to be translated and verified.
 You may have to get your academic credentials assessed through a credentials evaluation service.

 Because they charge a fee, make sure that the school accepts the assessment from the service you select.
 This will help you avoid paying extra costs.

 Depending on the faculty or program you apply to, you may also have to show proof of specific courses.
 To be eligible to apply for certain programs at the university level, a student must take certain classes in high school.
-For example, English and Math 12 are usually necessary with a high-standing grade.
+For example, English and Math 12 are usually necessary with a high grade.

 Provincial Post-Secondary Education Grants and Loans